 Sign Off with a Kind Message

-Don’t leave a bitter taste in the recipient’s mouth by ending the email on a bad note.
-The point of this email is to enact change, right?
-If you want that to happen, the recipient shouldn’t feel beaten down.
-They should feel motivated to rectify the situation.
+Don’t leave a bitter taste in the recipient’s mouth by ending the email on a sour note.
+The point of this email is to enact change.
+The recipient shouldn’t feel beaten down if you want that to happen.
+Instead, they should feel motivated to rectify the situation.

 Check Your Grammar